Product

 +

-Federal Register email and CSMS notifications are raw feeds.
-They send everything, with no filtering for what is actually relevant to your products.
-You still have to read each notice, cross-reference it against your internal SKU list, and translate it into 'which of my products need to be reclassified or recalculated.'
-Compliance Radar does that translation for you.
-The ImpactAlertCard arrives already personalized to your Classifier and Sandbox records, with Reclassify and Recalculate buttons wired up.
+Federal Register email and CSMS notifications are raw feeds: they send everything and leave the filtering to you.
+Compliance Radar does the translation step.
+Each ImpactAlertCard arrives already matched to your Classifier and Sandbox records, with Reclassify and Recalculate actions wired up.

 How does Radar match policy actions to my products?